michaelficarra/FunctionalJS/README.md

 Returns the function upon which `toFunction` is called.

 ### wrap (fn, \[bind\]) ⇒ function(\*arg)
-Returns a function that calls the given function, passing to it this function instance as the first argument and the arguments given to the generated function as the second argument.
+Returns a function that calls **fn**, passing to it this function instance as the first argument and the arguments given to the generated function as the second argument.

-In other words, it wraps this Function instance in the given function.
+In other words, it wraps this Function instance in **fn**.
 The arguments given to the generated function (the wrapper function) are the function upon which `wrap` is called and the arguments object from the generated function (as an array).

-An optional bind argument may be given, which binds the function upon which `wrap` is called to the given value.
+An optional second argument may be given, which binds the function upon which `wrap` is called to **bind**.

 Examples of usage taken from the source: